elamalara/elamalara.github.io/oil.md

 category: oil
 ---

-<div class="foreword" > Hey!
-Here's a couple sentences about oil painting.
-I like it a lot. </div>
+<div class="foreword" > Oil painting is set in the richness of tradition of European art.
+Painting my pictures I reach to the European realism and impressionism, and so to the art of the nineteenth and early twentieth century. </div>